esadek/oakland-crime-pipeline/README.md

 # Oakland Crime Pipeline
-ETL pipeline for crime data from the City of Oakland
+> Simple ETL pipeline for crime data from the City of Oakland.

 ### Table of Contents
 - [Introduction](#introduction)